 #9.
 Click on Next to update Raspbian.

 #10.
 Once Setup is complete, it will auto reboot.

 #11.
 After coming back from reboot, Raspbian installation is complete and ready to use.

 Using NOOBS 3.0 is fairly easy to install Raspbian and it is fast.
 The only thing that slows down is software update.
-Next, we will install and configure ownCloud for CalDAV and CardDAV servers in next article.
+Next, we will install and configure ownCloud or configure NextCloud for CalDAV and CardDAV serveices in next article.